Capital Project Update – Q4 2020

 Current Status: Deferred to 2021 when council asked administration to push Capital projects due to COVID.

 Norquay Road Trail

-Project description & goals: better provide for pedestrians and cyclist Fenlands users – dedicated trail that can be winter maintained
+Project description & goals: Improve travel ease and safety for pedestrians and cyclists between Railway Ave and Fenlands Recreation Centre, also a dedicated trail that can be winter maintained.

 Project description & goals: Implement the recommendations identified in the Trails Master Plan.

-- Research potential policy and infrastructure changes for skateboards, winter cycling
+- Research potential policy and infrastructure changes for winter cycling.

 Trail Lighting Projects